It’s safe to say that most people know their grandparents’ names. Maybe even where they were born and their birthdays.

 In fact, the majority of Americans do not know their ancestry more than three generations back.

 We invite you and your child to take the GreatSchools Challenge: Name your great-great-grandparents — all 16 of them.
-You’ll be teaching your child that history is about her and her family, not an abstract concept in a textbook.
-You’ll also be showing her that research is rewarding and fun.
+You’ll be teaching your child that history is about them and their family, not just an abstract concept in a textbook.
+You’ll also be showing your child that research is rewarding and fun.

-In the course of learning about his family tree, the younger child will also learn the meaning of such vocabulary as:
+In the course of learning about their family tree, younger children will also learn the meaning of such vocabulary as: